IRS Hardship – Currently Not Collectible

 IRS Hardship may be a better option if a taxpayer is not qualified for an IRS Settlement.
 But, know this, if the IRS has already declared that a taxpayer is unable to pay the overdue income taxes, it is only a “hop, skip and jump” to wiping out the income tax debt altogether.

-The IRS income tax relief team at Flat Fee Tax Service, Inc. will have a taxpayer placed into IRS Hardship / Currently not Collectible status if the taxpayer is unable to pay the back income tax debt and is not qualified for an IRS Offer in Compromise settlement.
+The tax professionals at Flat Fee Tax Relief will have a taxpayer placed into IRS Hardship / Currently not Collectible status if the taxpayer is unable to pay the back income tax debt and is not qualified for an Offer in Compromise settlement.
 The financially struggling taxpayer will still owe the back taxes but the IRS will not pursue the taxpayer.
-Our client will be able to take a deep breath and go about their normal everyday life.
+Our clients are able to take a deep breath and go about their normal everyday life.
 A taxpayer may stay in IRS Hardship status for the next 10 years.
 After 10 years, the IRS will remove the back taxes.